StuartsProjects/GPSTutorial/Readme.md

     $GNGGA,111218.00,5133.58788,N,00313.12853,W,1,06,1.36,241.1,M,49.4,M,,*55

 Some GPS, particularly the types used in high altitude ballooning that have small ceramic stick antennas or a simple wire, can take 5 minutes or more getting a fix.
 I often see it claimed that (presumably a good) GPS can take many minutes, 15+, to acquire the first fix.
 I have seen this numerous times and its always been on a GPS with a poor antenna.
-Its very rare in my experience for a GPS with a good working antenna to take more than one maybe two minutes to get a fix under good conditions (outside with a clear view of the sky) and most often its around 45 seconds or less when started from cold.
+It is rare in my experience for a modern GPS with a good working antenna to take more than one minute to get a fix under good conditions (outside with a clear view of the sky) and most often its around 45 seconds or less when started from cold.
+If your GPS takes longer to get a fix under good conditions then assume the GPS or its antenna is faulty.

 If a GPS is reporting a number of satellites in view such as a $GPGSV  sentence that looks like this (06 satellites in view) but does not get a fix;